sibelius-notes/sibelius-notes.github.io/markdown/1201md/cs341mid.md

 Compute these solutions using the recurrence relation in a bottom-up fashion, filling in a table of values containing these optimal solutions.
-Whenever a particular table entry is lled in using the recurrence relation, the optimal solutions of relevant subproblems can be looked up in the table (they have been computed already).
-Thenal table entry is the solution to I.
+Whenever a particular table entry is filled in using the recurrence relation, the optimal solutions of relevant subproblems can be looked up in the table (they have been computed already).
+The final table entry is the solution to I.